infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

 ### Send a confirmation e-mail using sagas
 We'd like to send a confirmation e-mail to the customer when the reservation is successfully placed.

 We could use a subscriber here again.
-But Another way is using a _process manager_ for _saga_.
+But another way is using a _process manager_ for _saga_.
 A process manager coordinates messages between different aggregates.
 Take a look at the `ReservationSaga`, it starts when a `ReservationCreated` event has happened and then starts a procedure to occupy a room.
 We could add sending the confirmation e-mail here as well.

 **Acceptance criteria**
 * An e-mail is send as soon as a reservation is completed, a.k.a. when a room is assigned to the reservation.
 Logging the recipient (name + email) with some dummy text will be sufficient for this exercise.